dotnet/docs/docs/architecture/modernize-desktop/example-migration-to-net-core.md

 ![Reference Manager](media/example-migration-to-net-core/reference-manager.png)

-Once we do this the application compiles and executes as expected on .NET Core.
+Once we do it, the application compiles and executes as expected on .NET Core.